Alpha-Centauri-00/robotframework-webhooks/README.md

 - [ ] Did not test it with slack. yet
 - [ ] Change Message Details / improve
 - [ ] New way to add URL to End user
-- [ ] Add more ideas in here!! maybe [Discord](https://www.digitalocean.com/community/tutorials/how-to-use-discord-webhooks-to-get-notifications-for-your-website-status-on-ubuntu-18-04)
+- [ ] Add more ideas in here!! maybe [Discord?](https://www.digitalocean.com/community/tutorials/how-to-use-discord-webhooks-to-get-notifications-for-your-website-status-on-ubuntu-18-04) because I guess it's possible.
 - [ ] only test it on Windows. is it necessary for mac or linux? or irrelevant